bitnetwork/termkit/README.md

 # termkit
-A pure python *curses-less library to interact with the terminal
+A pure python library to interact with the terminal.